French Easter traditions

 4. Easter meal

 As with many national holidays it is a French tradition to have a family meal at Easter.
 Often this will include lamb as the main course which is a symbol of spring and new life.
 Usually, dessert is chocolate-based and, as with all good French meals, there is a cheeseboard.
-Try our recipe for French lamb stew (navarin d'agneau) and choose between these 4 decadent chocolate desserts, plus use our tips to make the perfect French cheeseboard.
+Try our recipe for French lamb dinner, find inspiration for Easter brunch and choose between these 5 decadent chocolate desserts, plus find the perfect Easter gift.